 Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy R-2(1) SA S МТО E/F Ensure that efforts continue to identify and implement improved ways to pragmatically and logistically address the issue of salt contamination.
-These efforts will include the implementation of a Salt Management Plan that contains provisions for mitigating effects of road salt on wellhead protection areas and intake protection zones.
-The Salt Management Plan must include provisions for the following: a) Where multiple road authorities operate within a vulnerable area, crossboundary considerations will be addressed on an ongoing basis by all road authorities responsible for the application of road salt; b) Where salt is applied by a contractor: i) Ensure that contractors are made aware of the requirements of the salt management plan; and ii) Require the contractor to advise the municipality with responsibility for the drinking water system if an alternate product is used for road maintenance. c) Updating of the Salt Management Plan within one year of the approval of an updated Ganaraska Assessment Report; and d) Annual reporting on activities undertaken as part of the Salt Management Plan to the Ganaraska Region Source Protection Authority.
-R-2(2) R-2(2) MON MC МТО E/F The ministry shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies for the preceding calendar year and make that report available to the Ganaraska Region Protection Authority.
-Recommended contents of the report include, but are not limited to: a) A summary of any changes to the Salt Management Plan identified in (1) made in the preceding calendar year.
+These efforts will include the implementation of a salt management plan that contains provisions for mitigating the effects of road salt on wellhead protection areas and intake protection zones.
+The salt management plan must include provisions for the following: a) Where multiple road authorities operate within a vulnerable area, cross-boundary considerations will be addressed on an ongoing basis by all road authorities responsible for the application of road salt; b) Where salt is applied by a contractor: i) Ensure that contractors are made aware of the requirements of the salt management plan; and ii) Require the contractor to advise the municipality with responsibility for the drinking water system if an alternate product is used for road maintenance. c) Updating of the salt management plan within one year of the approval of an updated assessment report; and d) Annual reporting on activities undertaken as part of the salt management plan to the source protection authority.
+R-2(2) R-2(2) MON MC МТО E/F The ministry shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies and make that report available to the applicable Source Protection Authority.
+Recommended contents of the report include, but are not limited to: a) A summary of any changes to the salt management plan identified in (1) made in the preceding calendar year.
 N/A